jrui/MazeMaker/README.md

 # MazeMaker
 Random created maze (made in js with p5 library)

-I made this algorithm with the help of a video i saw.
+I made this algorithm with the help of a video i saw provided by the youtuber "The Coding Train".
 It's sole purpose is to generate random mazes, nothing else.
 To implement it i used the "Recursive Backtracker" algorithm, wich is the following: